Are You An Abused Man? Three Questions

 If you can’t admit that you’re being abused to yourself and take it seriously, then society and our legal system will probably never do so.
 This means the current extremely biased and inequitable divorce and custody laws and practices will stay in place.
 If we don’t change the current divorce and custody laws that favor women, then you will most likely be punished by the courts for trying to escape your abusive marriage.
 It’s not right and it needs to stop.
 That won’t happen until we raise public awareness.

-Shrink4Men Coaching and Consulting Services:
+Shrink4Men Coaching, Counseling and Consulting Services:

-Dr Tara J. Palmatier provides confidential, fee-for-service, consultation/coaching services to help both men and women work through their relationship issues via telephone and/or Skype chat.
+Dr Tara J. Palmatier, PsyD provides confidential, fee-for-service coaching, counseling and consulting to both men and women via telephone or Skype.
 Her practice combines practical advice, support, reality testing and goal-oriented outcomes.
 Please visit the Shrink4Men Services page for professional inquiries.

 Photo credit: